IC-011/Who-I-am/README.md

 ⭐ I'm from South America

-⭐ I'm studying systems engineering.

 ⭐ I can speak Spanish and English (For know).

 ### SOME THINGS THAT I EXPECT FROM THE FUTURE

 🤖 I hope to make a lot of projects related to: videogames, animation, education, music, electronic, data science.

-🤖 I hope to get a job programming, leading or participating on a project.

 🤖 Get the level to teach and put my habilities to help people.